 Their products are for teenage girls and young women.
 In 2009, the brand opened its first store in the US and became immensely popular relatively quickly.

-The brand is criticized for their sizing policy, which is “One size fits all.”
+The brand is criticized for its sizing policy, which is “One size fits all.”
 Yet, it is more than obvious that they target super-thin teens.
 The only size they sell is S, and when you scroll through their online shop, you can only see skinny girls.

 - They have no information on their production practices, the impact on the planet, the people, and the animals.
 They do not share any future goals on becoming more sustainable.